krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 ---

-In this blog post, I want to present how you can use [XState](https://xstate.js.org/) to make styling inputs in React easier to maintain.
+In this blog post, I want to present how you can use [XState](https://xstate.js.org/) to make styling inputs in React which are easier to maintain.

-You can find code on [codesandbox](https://codesandbox.io/s/xstate-input-2df4o).
+You can find the code on [codesandbox](https://codesandbox.io/s/xstate-input-2df4o).

 Before you start reading this tutorial I recommend to read about state machines on [statecharts.github.io](https://statecharts.github.io/).
-Also, Geddski [blog post](https://gedd.ski/post/state-machines-in-react/) is a good place to start too.
+Also, Geddski [blog post](https://gedd.ski/post/state-machines-in-react/) is a good place to start.

 ## Problem

 Imagine that you work on new inputs for the company website.
-Designers handle you document with how the input should look like:
+Designers handle you an instruction how the input should look like:

 ![design](./design.png)

-In the picture above there are a few states that input can have and what are transitions between them.
+In the picture above there are possible states of that input.

 You start implementing designs but you quickly realize that something is wrong: you started seeing a lot of similar flags in your code: `isFocused && !isHover && !hasValue`.

-There is nothing wrong with those feature flag except one thing - you can easily mix up different states and end up with an input state that should not be possible.
+There is nothing wrong with those feature flag except one thing - you can easily mix up different states and end up with an impossible input state.

-How you can do better?
+How can you do better?

 ## Solution

-What if you can use a different approach and have only one single source of truth with the ability to prevent impossible states?
+What if you can use a different approach and have only one source of truth with the ability to prevent impossible states from happening?

 Let me introduce you to [Xstate](https://xstate.js.org/).
-As you may notice we gonna use statecharts to represent input logic.
+As you may notice we are going to use statecharts to represent input logic.
 Let's draw one:

 ![statecharts](./statecharts.jpg)

 We gonna have two parallel state machines:

-- First one for changing the border of the input
+- First one for changing the border of the input.
-- The second one for displaying or hiding the input label
+- The second one for displaying or hiding the input label.

 ### Input state machine